AlanKenet/Arch-Installer/README.md

 * Follow the steps inside the script
 * After reboot, execute the continue file with the sh command.
 * Enjoy!
+* As an additional step, I recommend modifying or creating a new user with enhanced and secure sudo rules.

 Changes: